 Our aim is to help families who would find a carrier of considerable therapeutic benefit for a range of reasons, and who wouldn’t otherwise be able to afford or access a sling.
-We have a few criteria to ensure we are helping the right people who really need our service, as our funds are limited.
+We have a few criteria to ensure we are helping the right people who really need our service and cannot afford one of their own, as our funds are limited.

 One of our team (we are all trained in sling safety) will suggest a carrier based on current needs and arrange fitting and donation.

-Our service is based in Sheffield and South Yorkshire, but we will support people from further afield if they can get to our base.
+Our service is based in Sheffield and South Yorkshire, but we also support people from further afield.

 You may be eligible for our help…

 - if you (or your partner) are suffering from ante- or post-natal depression or anxiety, PTSD or other condition affecting your ability to bond with your child